-2.)
-For 10Gb Segment A, select the "8 Segment IPS Device (All Segments used)" option.
+- For 10 Gb Segment A, select the 8 Segment IPS Device (All Segments used) option.

-3.)
-Choose how many links must be lost before the NSC goes into bypass.
+- Choose how many links must be lost before the NSC goes into bypass.

-Example: Two lost links on one appliance and one lost link on the other appliance equals three lost links.
+Important: The Security Network Controller totals the number of lost links from appliances on a single segment.
+For example, two lost links on one appliance and one lost link on the other appliance equals three lost links.
 If the bypass setting is three, Segment A would go into bypass in this situation.

-The connection guidelines for the 8 segment configuration tell you to connect 8 segments from a single IPS appliance to the NSC.
-Instead, split the connections between the two Proventia IPS appliances.
-That is, connect 4 segments from each IPS appliance to the 1Gb segments on the NSC.
+The connection guidelines for the 8 segment configuration tell you to connect 8 segments from a single IPS appliance to the Security Network Controller.
+Instead, split the connections between the two IPS appliances.
+That is, connect 4 segments from each IPS appliance to the 1 Gb segments on the Security Network Controller.

-- Connect IPS ports 1A - 2B to NSC ports 1 - 2.
+- Connect IPS ports 1A - 2B to Security Network Controller ports 1 - 2

-- Connect IPS ports 3C - 4D to NSC ports 3 - 4.
+- Connect IPS ports 3C - 4D to Security Network Controller ports 3 - 4

-- Connect IPS ports 1A - 2B to NSC ports 5 - 6.
+- Connect IPS ports 1A - 2B to Security Network Controller ports 5 - 6

-Rate this page:
+Translate this page: